ShaBirgen/ShaBirgen/README.md

-# Hi there, I'm [Sharon Cherotich Birgen] 👋
+# Hi there, I'm Sharon Cherotich Birgen 👋

 ## About Me
-I am a [Quality Assurance Engineer] with a passion for [code and its impact].
-Currently, I am working on [Making my own Website].
+I am a Quality Assurance Engineer with a passion for code and its impact.
+Currently, I am working on Making my own Website.

-- 🔭 I’m currently working on [Birgen's Website]
+- 🔭 I’m currently working on Birgen's Website
-- 🌱 I’m currently learning [React]
+- 🌱 I’m currently learning React
-- 👯 I’m looking to collaborate on [React Projects]
+- 👯 I’m looking to collaborate on React Projects
-- 💬 Ask me about [Film, Poker and Games]
+- 💬 Ask me about Film, Poker and Games
-- 📫 How to reach me: [sharoncherotich112@gmail.com]
+- 📫 How to reach me: sharoncherotich112@gmail.com

 ## Skills
 ![Angular](https://img.shields.io/badge/Angular-DD0031?style=for-the-badge&logo=angular&logoColor=white)